Seekatar/seekatar.github.io/_posts/2024-08-11-build-template-repository.md

 >    default: "$(Build.BuildId)-prerelease"
 > ```
 >
-> At runtime the `default` value will be set to the value of `Build.BuildId`, if it isn't passed in as a parameter.
+> At runtime the `default` value will be set to the value of `Build.BuildId` if it isn't passed in as a parameter.
 Cool 😇 feature or evil 😈 side effect?
 You decide.

-Now let's add the steps from the build pipeline.
-In the YAML below, I did was copy the `steps` directly from the build pipeline's YAML.
-Now we need to review this YAML to see if we need to add more parameters.
+Now I’ll add the steps from the build pipeline.
+In the YAML below, I copied the `steps` from the build pipeline's YAML.
+Next, I need to review this YAML to see if we need to add more parameters.

 ```yaml
 {% raw %}